ForomePlatform/dorieh/docs/_sources/members/domain_dictionary.md.txt

   have been used to compute the value of this column.
 The SVG diagram is clickable and every element is linked to the description file for the column.
-* File, containing alphabetical list of all columns with the tables in which every column is present.
+* File, containing alphabetical list of all columns in all tables.
+  For every column a list of tables in which the column is present is displayed.
 During transformation process columns are transferred from one table to another, hence a column usually is present in multiple tables.